-2. Expenses associated with acquiring or maintaining professional certification or licensing are not reimbursable except for basic first-aid, CPR, or notary certifications.
+2. Expenses associated with acquiring or maintaining professional certification or licensing, including continuing education courses, are not reimbursable except for basic first-aid, CPR, or notary certifications which are reimbursable.

 In addition to educational expenses, each Committee is authorized, with the approval of the Committee on House Administration, to provide assistance to employees of the Committee in obtaining specialized training, whenever that Committee determines that such training will aid the Committee in the discharge of its responsibilities.

 1. Such assistance may be in the form of continuance of pay during the periods of training, or grants of funds to pay tuition or other expenses of training, or both.

 2. Committees must obtain reasonable assurance from the employee of his or her intent to return to work so that the employee may convey the benefits of such training upon the Committee.

 The Committee Chair must submit a letter to the Committee on House Administration, prior to any expenses being incurred, explaining the need for the specialized training, the cost, the duration, and any other pertinent information.